hpc-carpentry/hpc-shell/_episodes/00-hpc-intro.md

   their laptop will take over a month!
 * A genomics researcher has been using small datasets of sequence data, but soon will be receiving a new type of sequencing data that is 10 times as large.
-It's already challenging to open the datasets on their computer -- analyzing these larger datasets will probably crash it.
+It's already challenging to open the datasets on their computer &mdash;
+  analyzing these larger datasets will probably crash it.
 * An engineer is using a fluid dynamics package that has an option to run in parallel.
 So far, they haven't used this option on their desktop, but in